-ART 055 3.5 Units Illustration II
+ART 055 Illustration II

-Prerequisite: ART 054 or equivalent as determined by portfolio review.
+Prerequisite: ART 054 with a minimum grade of C, or equivalent as determined by portfolio review.
 Course Advisory: SCC minimum English standard.
 Studio illustration conception, production and finish.
 Students will execute illustration projects using professional procedures and equipment.
 Emphasis is on student creative and technical development.
 Written papers and portfolio review required.
-Repeatable 1 time.
 Two hours lecture, four and one-half hours lab.

-Graphic Design I
+ART 056 Graphic Design I

 Provides fundamental background for terminal and transfer students planning to enter the graphic design field.
 Instruction in the professional use of design, lettering, and illustration through solution of visual communication problems.
+Field trip may be required.
 Two hours lecture, four and one-half hours lab.